flexxycodes/Hypixel-Skyblock-Remake/README.md

 # Hypixel Skyblock Core
 **Contributors:**
-- NorySight, Hamza, Dumbo, Epic portal & Furyloxx.
+- NorySight, Hamza, Dumbo, Epic portal & Zero.

 I dont give a shit on however you use it, do whatever you want with it.